gvolpe/par-dual/README.md

 This typeclass has been controversial, in a sense, for not having clear laws.
 However, it has been proven to be actually useful in applications.

-The idea of this package is to bring this power over to the Haskell language while trying to identify and define stronger laws.
+The idea of this package is to bring this power over to the Haskell language while exploring the design space to identify and define stronger laws (if possible).

 ## Dual